kevinkahn/softconsole/docs/useagenotes.md

   To set up a system use one of the following methods:

-    * Easiest:  Build your Pi using the a recent Raspbian image from the Foundation.
+    * Easiest:  Build your Pi using a recent Raspbian image from the Foundation.
 The system has been tested and run on Jessie, Stretch, and Buster versions.
 Add the **pisetup.sh** script to the /boot partition on the SD card while you have the card in whatever system you use to write the image.
-After booting the Pi with this image you may want to configure WiFi from the console if you need that.
+After booting the Pi with this image you may want to configure Wi-Fi from the console if you need that.
 Then run as root `bash /boot/pisetup.sh`.
         * Note 1: The easiest and safest way to get the pisetup file from GitHub is to use the command:
         ```
         curl -L -O https://raw.githubusercontent.com/kevinkahn/softconsole/master/docs/pisetup.sh
         ```

       from Windows PowerShell.
 Then just drag it to the SD card /boot directory.
-        * Note 2: If Raspbian finds a file called "wpa_supplicant.conf" in the boot directory it will copy that to the right spot to enable WiFi.
+        * Note 2: If Raspbian finds a file called "wpa_supplicant.conf" in the boot directory it will copy that to the right spot to enable Wi-Fi.
 This file looks like:
           ```
           ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
           update_config=1